anotherancientalien/DataForensics/README.md

 "# DataForensics"
 This is a simple disk investigating tool, written in Python3.6.
 An assignment of module DataForensics.

-This tool assumes that a disk image file <example.dd> with a standard MBR will be used.
+This tool assumes that a disk image file <example.dd> with a standard MBR is to be examined.

 Prints out information about the disk image as follows:
 * Number of partitions on the disk